Piedmont Civic Association FAQs

 Who can participate?

-Anyone may join the PCA email list, write articles and suggest forums and speakers.
+Anyone can receive PCA news by adding their name to the PCA email list tab found on the left side of this page, write articles, make comments, submit information, opinions or photos.
 Go to Contact Us to learn more.
 The website is designed to promote broad community participation in civic discussions.
-There is also an opportunity to become more involved by participating on the PCA Steering Committee and the Editorial Board.
-(See “About Us” for current Editorial Board participants.)
+There is also an opportunity to become more involved as volunteers are welcomed.

 Who writes the articles on the Piedmont Civic Association website?

-How can I submit an article?
+How can I submit an article, opinion, or announcement?

 Can I submit other types of materials?